 Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the Algorithmia Rust Client.

 Algorithmia supports adding 3rd party dependencies via Cargo.
 Cargo dependencies typically come from Crates.io (though it is also possible to specify dependencies from a git URL).
-Do not try to manually create the
+If working locally, you can edit

-Cargo.toml file.
-Instead, on the algorithm editor page there is a button on the top right that says “Dependencies”.
+cargo install to update your lockfile.
+Alternatively, from the web IDE, there is a button on the top right that says “Dependencies”.
 Click that button and you’ll see a modal window: